The AUA offers journalists a full working facility in addition to access to special events, such as press conferences.

 Media check-in begins on Thursday, May 17 at Noon.
 Journalists will not be issued credentials prior to that time.
 Journalists will need to provide photo I.D. at check-in.

 Journalists interested in covering the 2018 AUA Annual Meeting should register in advance by submitting a completed press registration form by Monday, May 14, 2018.
-After May 14, all press must register on-site in the press suite (Room 3014 Overlook of the San Francisco Moscone Center ).
+After May 14, all press must register on-site in the press suite (Room 3018 Overlook in the Moscone West Building).

 Registration in the AUA Press Suite entitles journalists admission to all no-cost events at the Annual Meeting, including Plenary, poster and podium sessions, the Science & Technology Hall and free educational courses offered by the AUA.